jmike/naomi-docs/query.md

 ### <a name="in" href="#in">$</a>in

-"In" expression.
+"In" operator.

 ##### Accepted Values

-_Array of String, Number, Boolean, Date, Buffer_
+_Array of string, number, boolean, Date, Buffer_

 ##### Example